NVIDIA/TensorRT/demo/Diffusion/README.md

 Multiple ControlNet types can also be specified to combine the conditionings.
 While specifying multiple conditionings, controlnet scales should also be provided.
 The scales signify the importance of each conditioning in relation with the other.
 For example, to condition using `openpose` and `canny` with scales of 1.0 and 0.8 respectively, the arguments provided would be `--controlnet-type openpose canny` and `--controlnet-scale 1.0 0.8`.
 Note that the number of controlnet scales provided should match the number of controlnet types.

 ### Generate an image with Stable Diffusion XL guided by a single text prompt

+> **NOTE:** SDXL and later Stable Diffusion models require sd dependencies to be installed.
+Install with: `python3 setup.py sd`

 Run the below command to generate an image with Stable Diffusion XL